Year-round Start Dates, 8-week Sessions

 |12:15-13:00||Tutoring||Culture Hour||Reading Club||Workshops on Higher Education Topics||International Coffee Hour|

-To successfully complete the ESL Academic Bridge Program and be eligible to matriculate to CU Boulder, students must meet the following requirements:
+To successfully complete the Pathway to CU Program and be eligible to start their undergraduate program at CU Boulder, students must meet the following requirements:

-- Students must finish the Program’s highest level (Level 8) with no grade lower than a B- in any of their Level 8 classes.
+- Students must finish the Program’s highest level (Level 8).

 - Students must finish with a cumulative Grade Point Average (GPA) of 3.0 or higher.

 - Alternatively, students may choose to submit the required English language proficiency test scores to exit the program.